 Loading compressed and uncompressed data

 BigQuery can load uncompressed files significantly faster than compressed files due to parallel load operations.
 Because uncompressed files are larger, using them can lead to bandwidth limitations and higher Google Cloud Storage costs for data staged in Google Cloud Storage prior to being loaded into BigQuery.
 You should also note that line ordering is not guaranteed for compressed or uncompressed files.
 It's important to weigh these tradeoffs depending on your use case.

 In general, if bandwidth is limited, compress your files using gzip before uploading them to Google Cloud Storage.
-Currently, when loading data into BigQuery gzip is the only supported compression type.
+Currently, when loading data into BigQuery gzip is the only supported file compression type.
 If loading speed is important to your app and you have a lot of bandwidth to load your data, leave your files uncompressed.